 Do you wish you knew more Bible verses by memory?
 Do you struggle with remembering Scripture verses?
-In this post, I will explain why you should memorize, how to memorize, and how to practice and recall what you have memorized.
+In this post, I explain why memorizing is essential, how to improve your memory, and how to practice and recall what you have learned.

 Why should I memorize Scripture?

 - The armor of God is useless without having an arsenal of Bible verses memorized.